 - Successful conclusion of a major war that has the potential to destabilize a region of critical interest to the U.S.; and

-- Preservation of freedom of movement within the global commons: the sea, air, and outer-space domains through which the nations of the world conduct their business.
+- Preservation of freedom of movement within the global commons: the sea, air, and outer space domains through which the world conducts business.

 The geographical focus of the threats in these areas is further divided into three broad regions: Asia, Europe, and the Middle East.

-This is not to say that these are America’s only interests.
-Among many others, the U.S. has an interest in the growth of economic freedom in trade and investment, the observance of internationally recognized human rights, and the alleviation of human suffering beyond our borders.
-None of these interests, however, can be addressed principally and effectively by the use of military force; nor would threats to these interests result in material damage to the foregoing vital national interests.
-Thus, these additional American interests, however important they may be, are not used in this assessment of the adequacy of current U.S. military power.
+Obviously, these are not America’s only interests.
+Among many others are the growth of economic freedom in trade and investment, the observance of internationally recognized human rights, and the alleviation of human suffering beyond our borders.
+None of these other interests, however, can be addressed principally and effectively by the use of military force, nor would threats to them necessarily result in material damage to the foregoing vital national interests.
+These additional American interests, however important they may be, therefore are not used in this assessment of the adequacy of current U.S. military power.

-The juxtaposition of our detailed, reviewed analysis against both The Military Balance and the WWTA revealed two stark limitations in these external sources.
+Comparison of our detailed, reviewed analysis of specific countries with both The Military Balance and the WWTA reveals two stark limitations in these external sources.

-- The Military Balance is an excellent and widely consulted source, but it is only a count of military hardware and lacks context in terms of equipment capability, maintenance and readiness, training, manpower, integration of services, doctrine, or the behavior of competitors that threaten the national interests of the U.S. as defined in this Index.
+- The Military Balance is an excellent, widely consulted source, but it is only a count of military hardware without context in terms of equipment capability, maintenance and readiness, training, manpower, integration of services, doctrine, or the behavior of competitors—those that threaten the national interests of the U.S. as defined in this Index.

 - The WWTA omits many threats, and its analysis of those that it does address is limited.
 Moreover, it does not reference underlying strategic dynamics that are key to the evaluation of threats and that may be more predictive of future threats than is a simple extrapolation of current events.

-With respect to the WWTA, its limitations are most likely caused by the withholding from public view of the intelligence community’s withholding from public view its very sensitive assessments, which are derived from classified sources and/or result from analysis of unclassified, publicly available documents, with the resulting synthesized insights becoming classified by virtue of what they reveal about U.S. determinations and concerns.
-Given the need to avoid compromising sources, methods of collection, and national security findings, such a policy is understandable, but it also causes the WWTA’s threat assessments to be of limited value to policymakers, the public, and analysts working outside of the government.
-We have therefore decided to stop using the WWTA as a reference, given its quite limited usefulness, but trust that the reader will double-check our conclusions with the various sources cited in the following pages as well as other publicly available reporting on challenges to core U.S. security interests discussed in this section.
+We suspect that this is a consequence of the U.S. intelligence community’s withholding from public view its very sensitive assessments, which are derived from classified sources and/or result from analysis of unclassified, publicly available documents, with the resulting synthesized insights becoming classified by virtue of what they reveal about U.S. determinations and concerns.
+The need to avoid the compromising of sources, methods of collection, and national security findings makes such a policy understandable, but it also causes the WWTA’s threat assessments to be of limited value to policymakers, the public, and analysts working outside of the government.
+Consequently, we do not use the WWTA as a reference, given its quite limited usefulness, but trust that the reader will double-check our conclusions by consulting the various sources cited in the following pages as well as other publicly available reporting that is relevant to challenges to core U.S. security interests that are discussed in this section.

 Measuring or categorizing a threat is problematic because there is no absolute reference that can be used in assigning a quantitative score.
 Two fundamental aspects of threats, however, are germane to this Index: the threatening entity’s desire or intent to achieve its objective and its physical ability to do so.
 Physical ability is the easier of the two to assess; intent is quite difficult.
 A useful surrogate for intent is observed behavior, because this is where intent becomes manifest through action.
 Thus, a provocative, belligerent pattern of behavior that seriously threatens U.S. vital interests would be very worrisome.
-Similarly, a comprehensive ability to accomplish objectives even in the face of U.S. military power would cause serious concern for U.S. policymakers, while weak or very limited abilities would lessen U.S. concerns even if an entity behaved provocatively vis-à-vis U.S. interests.
+Similarly, a comprehensive ability to accomplish objectives even in the face of U.S. military power would be of serious concern to U.S. policymakers, while weak or very limited abilities would lessen U.S. concern even if an entity behaved provocatively vis-à-vis U.S. interests.
 It is the combination of the two—behavior and capability—that informs our final score for each assessed actor.